helm/helm-classic/docs/architecture.md

 The tree looks something like this:

 ```
-- $HELM_HOME
+- $HELMC_HOME
       |
-      |- cache/       # Where `helm update` data goes
+      |- cache/       # Where `helmc update` data goes
       |
-      |- workspace/     # Working directory, where `helm fetch` copies to
+      |- workspace/     # Working directory, where `helmc fetch` copies to
       |
       |- config.yaml  # configuration info
 ```

-The default location for `$HELM_HOME` will be `$HOME/.helm`.
+The default location for `$HELMC_HOME` will be `$HOME/.helmc`.
 This reflects the fact that package management by this method is scoped to the developer, not to the system.
 However, we will make this flexible because we have the following target use cases in mind:

-- Individual Helm developer/user
+- Individual Helm Classic developer/user
 - CI/CD system
 - Workspace shared by `git` repo among several developers
-- Dockerized Helm that runs in a container
+- Dockerized Helm Classic that runs in a container

 ### Client Config